rebeccapanel/Rebecca/README.md

 rebecca backup
 ```

-By following these steps, you can ensure that you have a backup of all your Marzban files and data, as well as your configuration variables and Xray configuration, in case you need to restore them in the future.
+By following these steps, you can ensure that you have a backup of all your Rebecca files and data, as well as your configuration variables and Xray configuration, in case you need to restore them in the future.
 Remember to update your backups regularly to keep them up-to-date.

 # Telegram Bot